July 5, 2022 | Business insights

 Covid-19 aside, an increasingly complex and fractious geopolitical situation necessitates this sort of planning for the worst.
 Samuel Mathew, global head of documentary trade at Standard Chartered, points out that “Even before the coronavirus pandemic, we saw some supply chain diversification as a result of the US-China trade war, particularly in manufacturing and textiles.”
 Alternatives such as Cambodia, Vietnam, and Mexico have all caught investors’ eyes widen the options.
 Whether it’s through reassessing stockpiles or diversifying suppliers, JIC models have proved superior in light of recent global events.

 Adapt Your Inventory Margins—and Your Financial Margins As Well

 With energy costs rising and shipping expenses at an all-time high, companies must examine their just-in-time manufacturing strategies to survive the new normal.
 Doing so will likely cause some changes in financial books, making it imperative to consult with their expert financial partners.

-If you’re looking to expand your on-hand inventory while doing the least damage to your bottom line, reach out to Bank of Blue Valley for financial guidance today.
-Keeping a knowledgeable financial partner with deep industry experience like Bank of Blue Valley by your side will give you the tools you need to confidently navigate this precarious period.
+If you’re looking to expand your on-hand inventory while doing the least damage to your bottom line, reach out to Bank of Blue Valley, a division of HTLF Bank for financial guidance today.
+Keeping a knowledgeable financial partner with deep industry experience like Bank of Blue Valley, a division of HTLF Bank by your side will give you the tools you need to confidently navigate this precarious period.